Printing Terms

 Cellulose Fiber

-the main component of the walls of all plant cells, cellulose gives plants their structural support and makes plant material fibrous.
+The main component of the walls of all plant cells, cellulose gives plants their structural support and makes plant material fibrous.
 Both cotton and wood fibers are mostly made up of cellulose.
 See also fiber, ingredients of paper, paper, and pulping wood.

 Chemical Pulping